 Preclinical potency data suggests that our DARPin product candidates may be administrable as a rapid infusion, or potentially as a subcutaneous injection, which would be a significant advantage for ease of delivery.
-Once an acceptable dose is identified from the ongoing Part A of the EMPATHY trial, clinical work can begin to optimize a subcutaneous dose formulation for ensovibep.
+Once an acceptable dose is identified from Part A of the EMPATHY trial, which is initiating enrollment in May 2021, clinical work can begin to optimize a subcutaneous dose formulation for ensovibep.
 We believe that the greatest potential for ensovibep will be its administration in the community care setting.
 While vaccines against SARS-CoV-2 continue to emerge, the need for an efficacious and easily administered antiviral will be key to the patients who still contract this virus.
 To that end, we believe a subcutaneous, potent antiviral will be a key component to the treatment paradigm.